jeromeetienne/AR.js/docs/concepts/augmented-website.md

 Bring AR to any website

-Easy way to share AR experience.
+Easy way to share AR on the internet